daniel-beet/acme.sh.wiki-clone/dnsapi.md

 The `SCHLUNDTECH_USER` and `SCHLUNDTECH_PASSWORD` settings will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

+If you find any bugs of Schlundtech.de API, please report here: https://github.com/Neilpang/acme.sh/issues/2246

 ## 77. Use your one.com credentials as you would login into the control panel.